-The two heads collaborate in the distal third of the arm to form a belly that ends in a tendon, which produces the bicipital aponeurosis from its medial facet, opposite the bend of elbow.
+The two heads collaborate in the distal third of the arm to form a belly that ends in a tendon, which produces the bicipital aponeurosis from its medial facet, opposite the bend of the elbow.

-The biceps muscle is inserted into:
+The biceps brachii muscle is inserted into:

 - The posterior component of the radial tuberosity by its tendon.
 A bursa steps in between the tendon and anterior part of the tuberosity, and

-- The deep fascia on the medial element of forearm by its aponeurosis (bicipital aponeurosis).
+- The deep fascia on the medial element of the forearm by its aponeurosis (bicipital aponeurosis).
 The aponeurosis safeguards the underlying brachial artery and median nerve.

-In its totality, it extends from the shoulder to the elbow.
+The complete biceps brachii muscle extends from the shoulder to the elbow.
 Arising from the under the pectoralis significant, the belly broadens into its familiar bulging shape and ends quickly into a really strong, narrow tendon.
 This tendon inserts deep in the elbow in between the extensor and flexor masses of the forearm.

-The front profile of the biceps (seen in side view) is straight for a significant length when the elbow is extended, however ends up being rather rounded and bulging when the elbow is totally bent.
+The front profile of the biceps brachii (seen in side view) is straight for a significant length when the elbow is extended, however, ends up being rather rounded and bulging when the elbow is totally bent.
 The deep posterior surface of the belly of the biceps is flattened where it is located on the brachialis.
 The separation in between the heads, which sometimes might extend all the way down the belly, is normally not really noticable.
 The various attributes of the two bellies are seen at the upper end of the belly when the elbow is completely bent– the long head is fuller, much more rounded, and directed towards the head of the humerus, while the short head is more lengthen and directed towards the underarm.

-Relationship to other Structures
+Relationship of Biceps Brachii to other Structures

 - Proximally, the biceps brachii is deep to the deltoid and deep to the distal tendon of the pectoralis significant.
 The rest of the biceps brach is superficial.